maxim2266/str/README.md

 Non-owning string objects are safe to copy and assign to each other, as long as the memory they refer to is valid.
 They do not need to be freed. `str_free` is a no-op for reference objects.
-A reference object can be cheaply created from a C string, a string literal, or just a range of bytes.
+A reference object can be cheaply created from a C string, a string literal, or from a range of bytes.

 Owning objects require special treatment, in particular:
 * It is a good idea to have only one owning object per each allocated string, but such